-Injured by a Defective or Dangerous Produce in Vermont or New Hampshire?
+Injured by a Defective or Dangerous Produce in Vermont?
 We Can Help.

 Some products, like dangerous chemicals or kitchen knives, are dangerous because of their inherent function.
 There is no way to make them safer without diminishing their functionality.
 Oftentimes, manufacturers and wholesalers will provide proper safety labels and instructions to protect their customers.

 However, other products are not obviously hazardous or shouldn’t cause harm through their intended use.
 These products fail to meet the ordinary expectations of the consumer.
 Whether it is because of an inherent design flaw, a manufacturing defect, or a lack of safety labels and instructions, these unsafe products can cause injuries, property damage, and death.